Contributing to PyAbel

 • Increment the version number in abel/_version.py.

-• Update CHANGELOG.rst by renaming the “Unreleased” section to the new version and the expected release date.
+• Update CHANGELOG.rst by renaming the “Unreleased” section to the new version and adding the expected release date.

 • Use the changelog to write version release notes that can be included as a comment in the PR and will be used later.